jamesncox/memes-vs-gifs-react/README.md

 'http://localhost:3000/api/v1/auth_check' - Get request to custom route in Sessions controller to set the CSRF-Token every time App.js component mounts, storing in state, and able to send back with every request.

-'http://localhost:3000/api/v1/memes' - Get and post requests to populate app with User-created meme/caption combos, and delete them from their profile page.
+'http://localhost:3000/api/v1/memes' - Get and Post requests to populate app with User-created meme/caption combos, and delete them from their profile page.

-'http://localhost:3000/api/v1/gifs' - Get and post requests to populate app with User-created gif/caption combos, and delete them from their profile page.
+'http://localhost:3000/api/v1/gifs' - Get and Post requests to populate app with User-created gif/caption combos, and delete them from their profile page.

-The Front-End: The front-end uses Javascript to asynchronously make get, post and patch requests to the API to populate the page with data and update the API.
-The data and functionality of the front-end was encapsulated in classes and methods.
+The Front-End: Utilizes a React framework, structured with Redux to store almost all of state in the Redux store, and make it accessible to any component in my app.
+The app features Redux, Thunk, React Router, and styled with a combination of CSS and Styled Components.
 ### `yarn start`

 Runs the app in the development mode.<br />